jerone/UserScripts/Github_News_Feed_Filter/README.md

 Add filters for [Github homepage](https://github.com) news feed items.

-This script also works for organizations and on user profiles [public activity](https://github.com/jerone?tab=activity) (page refresh is required).
+This script also works for organizations.
+(page refresh is required).

 Currently integrated filters: